-If you love smokey charred meats, Kim Heng will be your next go-to stall for roasted delights.
+If you love smoky charred meats, Kim Heng (HK) Roasted Delights will be your next go-to stall for roasted delights.
 A line of charcoal-roasted meats glistening in rendered fat juices are neatly displayed at the window, tempting you to order and pile everything on your plate.

 Go for the Chicken Roasted Pork Rice (S$4.50) and you won’t be disappointed.

 Mon & Tue, Thu to Sun: 9am – 7pm

 Ah Hock is rated as the best Hokkien mee stall among regulars at Chomp Chomp Food Centre, and always has a long queue, meaning it’ll probably take 30 to 45 minutes for your order to be served.

 It’s pretty good, but if you love lard, skip the line, as you’ll be disappointed to know that this version doesn’t come with it.

 20 Kensington Park Road, Chomp Chomp Food Centre, #01-27, Singapore 557269